abdelazizSalah/APITopology/README.md

 ### API

-This class contains the memory of the API as a map of string which is the topology ID as a key of the map and pointer to topology as a value .
+This class contains the memory of the API as a map of string which is the topology ID as a key of the map and pointer to topology as a value.

 * This class contains the functions of the API :-
 	- bool ReadFromJson(string filePath);